 Digestion:

-- Breaks down food so body can use them for energy, growth, and cell repair
+- Breaks down food so the body can use it for energy, growth, and cell repair

 Absorption:

-- The digested nutrients pass from gut into blood stream
+- The digested nutrients pass from the gut into bloodstream

-- Circulatory and lymph system can pass these nutrients to the rest of body
+- Circulatory and lymph systems can pass these nutrients to the rest of the body

-- Lymph system absorbs fatty acids and vitamins
+- The lymph system absorbs fatty acids and vitamins

 - The liver stores, processes, and delivers these nutrients to the body when needed.